Every Christian wants to be in the first future resurrection.

 Are you ready?
 Are you sure?

 OK, pop quiz.
 How do we learn the will of the Father?
-No, not the claims of the modern pastors who tell us that we have nothing to do and gain everything, regardless of our actions.
+No, not the claims of the modern pastors who tell us that we have nothing to do and will still gain everything, regardless of our actions.
 What is the will of the Father?
-We hear what it supposedly used to be, but isn't anymore now that it has changed.
+We hear what it supposedly used to be, but isn't anymore now that it has somehow changed without notice.
 Where do we go to find out what the will of the Father is now?
 Jesus didn't tell us to soften the Ten Commandments, but to recognize the true Spirit of the law and treat others accordingly.
 He didn't say that they no longer applied.
 If these Ten are part of the will of the Father, where do we go to find the rest of His will?
 That would be in His word to us in the love letter we call the Bible.
 If that was your answer, you get an A for the quiz.

 We need to know that word and what it really says.
-Then, and only then, will we be able to prepare ourselves to be in that first resurrection and avoid any chance of being left for the second one.
+Then, and only then, will we be able to prepare ourselves to be in that first resurrection and avoid any chance of being left behind for the second one.